Accordion Repair and Tuning

 I can be contacted and I regularly answer accordion questions. accordiondoc@mindspring.com.

 I can fix or replace most parts of all kinds of accordions including keyboard accordians, button boxes, restoration, tuning, repairing shipping damage, new straps, bellows, cases, and accessories.
-Please e-MAIL "Ike" for free help and advice on your repair questions.
+Please email "Ike" for free help and advice on your repair questions.

 Accordions are complicated; a full size professional accordion has at least as many reeds, as a grand piano has strings.
 Nearly all accordions contain perishable materials.
 The reeds are usually held in place by a mixture of beeswax and pine rosin.
 This grips the accordion's reeds tightly in place on the wooden chambers, and is airtight when properly applied.
-It makes it possible to remove the individual reeds and clean and service them.
-When an accordion is more than 40 years old, the wax will usually need to be replaced.
-If you buy an accordion online without trying it out first, you are asking for problems.
-If you buy it online from a reputable dealer or accordion maker, there should be some sort of guarantee in writing, or at least by reputation.
+If the wax has deteriorated too much from age, ther reeds won't sound to their full potential.
+For it to hold well, it should be applied very hot. that meains using wax spoons, wax spatulas and an alcohol flame.

 Is Your Bass Causing You a Problem?Ike can fix your bass machine fast and right! *Click*here !